ClarytyLLC/docs/src/docs/aiware/install/install.md

     <label for="list-item-1"><span class="expandText">Open a Terminal window.</span><span class="collapseText">Click here to close this section.</span></label>
     <ul>
     <li class="inner-content">
-   MacOS: This can be done by opening Spotlight (⌘ + space) and typing `Terminal` followed by pressing the return key.
+   macOS: This can be done by opening Spotlight (⌘ + space) and typing `Terminal` followed by pressing the return key.

    Ubuntu: Press `Ctrl` + `Alt` + `T` to open a terminal window.
    </li>